The Conservation Behavior Research Lab

 For me, the use of technological solutions to improve research quality and to expand the research questions we can ask is fascinating.
 Working in the ATLAS project and in the Mitrani Department for Desert Ecology is an opportunity to combine between my curiosity about animal ecology and behavior and my love for the desert environment.

 The hidden force behind all decisions made in the lab.
-Shaked is in charge of logistics, Bar brings the food, Eitan is in charge of social interactions, and the newest addition, Faran, is in charge of global expansion plans.
+Shaked is in charge of logistics, Bar brings the food, Eitan is in charge of social interactions, and Faran is in charge of global expansion plans.
+The job description of the three new recruits, Nur, Ye'ela, and Klil is classified.
 Together, they have a 3-year plan for saving the world.

 Lab alumni